 - Establish a new tracking and communications platform that makes it easier, faster, and cheaper to monitor violations and ensure they have been remedied.
 (See example below from Elmira). - Secure increased funding either from grants or fees to allow for more proactive code enforcement efforts involving additional staff and for the training of staff.
-(See grant secured by Town of Greece.) - Streamline the development and alterations approval process (including evaluation of the Stretch Code's impacts) in order to make it easier to acquire distressed buildings and repair them.
+(See grant secured by Town of Greece.) - Evaluate the impact of the Stretch Code on rehabilitation efforts, costs, and savings. - Partner with the Columbia County Land Bank Corporation to acquire buildings that are distressed (as indicated by building violations, repair liens, tax delinquencies, and abandonment) and facilitate their rehabilitation and repair through either private developers or nonprofit housing development organizations including the Trillium Land Trust.